openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 Projects are generally expected to meet their growth plan goals within two years.

-## V. End of Life Project Checklist
+## V. Complete Project Checklist

-Projects that are transitioning to End of Life should follow this checklist.
+Projects that are transitioning to Complete should follow this checklist.
 Tasks will be completed together with the CPC and Foundation staff.
 The goal is to make sure that the Foundation is able to make required changes to the project if the need arises, and revive the project should this become desirable.
 If you have any questions or need help, the OpenJS Foundation CPC is available to assist.

-### Prepare Project For End of Life
+### Prepare Project For Complete

-- [ ] Decide in collaboration with the CPC if the project should go through the End of Life process or be directly moved to Archived
+- [ ] Decide in collaboration with the CPC if the project should go through the Complete phase or be directly moved to Archived
-- [ ] Update the README with a prominent notice declaring the project's EOL and the specific date when updates will no longer be made
+- [ ] Update the README with a prominent notice declaring the project to be "Complete" and what kind of updates the project will continue to receive
+- [ ] If all updates to the project are planned to eventually stop, provide a date when this would occur
-- [ ] Provide a clear explanation for the decision to End of Life the project.
+- [ ] Provide a clear explanation for the decision to cease active developement on the project.
-- [ ]  Consider creating a separate "EOL notice" issue or blog post for wider visibility.
+- [ ] Consider creating a separate notice, issue, or blog post for wider visibility.

 ### Address Usage

-- [ ] Offer guidance on migrating to alternative projects that provide similar functionality.
+- [ ] If applicable, offer guidance on migrating to alternative projects that provide similar functionality.
-- [ ] For critical projects, explore creating a long-term support (LTS) branch with limited bug fixes (if feasible).
+- [ ] For critical projects, explore creating a long-term support (LTS) branch

 ### Community Communication

-- [ ] Notify active contributors and the project community about the EOL decision.
+- [ ] Notify active contributors and the project community about the decision.
-- [ ] If the project is a dependency for other projects, consider working with their maintainers to find alternatives or update their dependencies.
+- [ ] If the project is a dependency for other projects, if applicable, consider working with their maintainers to find alternatives or update their dependencies.

 ### Project Updates

-- [ ] Create a list of collaborators/contributors in the archived repository for historical reference.
+- [ ] Create a list of collaborators/contributors in the repository for historical reference.
-- [ ] Address any outstanding issues or pull requests with a closing message explaining the EOL status.
+- [ ] Address any outstanding issues or pull requests with a closing message explaining the status.
-- [ ] Update project website, charter, and README to reflect EOL Stage
+- [ ] Update project website, charter, and README to reflect the Stage
-- [ ] Mark project in the CPC repo's README.md as EOL
+- [ ] Mark project in the CPC repo's README.md as "Complete"
 - [ ] Update security policy (see [PROJECT_SECURITY_REPORTING](https://github.com/openjs-foundation/cross-project-council/blob/main/PROJECT_SECURITY_REPORTING.md)) (if applicable)

 ## VI.
 Archived Project Checklist

 Projects that are transitioning to Archived should follow this checklist.
 Tasks will be completed together with the CPC and Foundation staff.
 The goal is to make sure that the Foundation is able to make required changes to the project if the need arises, and revive the project should this become desirable.
 If you have any questions or need help, the OpenJS Foundation CPC is available to assist.

 ### Prepare Project For Archiving